HenriqueOCabral/HenriqueOCabral/README.md

 - Work hard, study hard.

-- In love with Frontend Development and Infosec.
+- In love with Frontend Development, Blockchain, AWS, and Infosec.

 - I’m currently working on develop exquisite apps and API's.

-- I'm enjoying bug bounties programs.
+- I'm enjoying bug bounties programs, smart contracts.

+- You can solve almost every life probs with AWS Lambdas I can prove it.
+In Lambdas we trust! lol

 - I’m always studying Javascript, React, Next, and Node.